 And then there’s partnerships.
 We’re seeing OEMs, banks and Non-Banking Financial Companies (NBFCs) forge new partnerships across India to offer better, more competitive financing packages to customers.

-By teaming up with an experienced partner like Sopra Banking Software, lenders can rest assured that they’re working with a platform that will allow them to meet all their financing needs.
-Our award-winning Sopra Financing Platform allows lenders to offer a seamless, CX-friendly platform for end-customers.
+By teaming up with an experienced partner like SBS (ex-Sopra Banking Software), lenders can rest assured that they’re working with a platform that will allow them to meet all their financing needs.
+Our award-winning SBS Financing Platform allows lenders to offer a seamless, CX-friendly platform for end-customers.
 And our Marketplace means that, by partnering with Sopra Banking, your organization will have access to a huge array world-beating services at the click of a button.

 The used car financing market in India represents a great opportunity.
 But it’s a fast-changing landscape.
 Those wishing to take advantage of the changing paradigm will need to act fast, otherwise they may find themselves left by the wayside.